vindolin/multimouse/README.md

-### Just a silly experiment serving a browser page which communicates with the server over websocket ### and displays the mouse cursor movement of all the other connected clients.
+### Just a silly websocket experiment.
+#### A web server serving a browser page that communicates with the server over websockets and displays the mouse cursor movement of all the other connected clients.